 PCA recognizes interest accrued related to unrecognized tax benefits and penalties as income tax expense.
 Related to the unrecognized tax benefits noted above, PCA accrued interest of \$3.3 million gross and accrued penalties of less than \$0.1 million gross during 2013 and in total, as of December 31, 2013, and after the decreases and settlements noted in the table above, has recognized a liability for interest of \$0.4 million gross and penalties of less than \$0.1 million gross.
-During 2012, PCA accrued interest of \$0.3 million gross and penalties of less than \$0.1 million gross and in total, as of December 31, 2012, had recognized a liability for interest of \$2.5 million gross and penalties of less than \$0.1 million gross.
+During 2012, PCA accrued interest of \$0.3 million gross and penalties of less than \$0.1 million gross.
+During 2012, PCA accrued interest of \$0.3 million gross and penalties of less than \$0.1 million gross.
 PCA does not expect the unrecognized tax benefits to change significantly over the next 12 months.

 PCA is subject to taxation in the United States and various state and foreign jurisdicitions.
 A federal examination of the tax years 2008 and 2009 was concluded in November 2013.
 The tax years 2010 - 2013 remain open to federal examination.
 The tax years 2009 - 2013 remain open to state examinations.
-Some foreign tax jurisdictions are open to examination for the 2008 tax year forward.
+Some foreign tax jurisdicitions are open to examination for the 2008 tax year forward.
 Through the Boise acquisition, PCA recorded net operating losses and credit carryforwards from 2008 through 2011 and 2013 that are subject to examinations and adjustments for at least three years following the year in which utilized.